msadowski/msadowski.github.io/_posts/2025-02-06-Roboticist-visits-fosdem-2025.md

 Some advice for next year's applicants:

-* Make sure your talk is related to open-source or is of great interest to community
+* Make sure your talk is related to open-source or is of great interest to the community
 * If your talk involves robots or robotic operations, your proposal will be much stronger if you are already beyond the simulation stage and have deployed things on real hardware
 * Make a super high-quality proposal.
-You are competing for a speaking slot with world-class roboticsists, a two-sentence abstract won't cut it, no matter the reputation of your project
+You are competing for a speaking slot with world-class roboticists, a two-sentence abstract won't cut it, no matter the reputation of your project
 * Include links to your repository.
 It helps if it's actively maintained
 * Don't use AI to write your proposal (reviewers can often tell, and you get huge minus points for that)

-### Accomodation
+### Accommodation

-I booked the accomodation within walking distance to the venue thinking it makes perfect sense to be as close to it as possible.
-It turns out the right question to ask yourself is: are you going to hang out with someone after the event and if you do, where will it happen and would you prefer to commute early in the morning or at night.
+I booked the accommodation within walking distance of the venue, thinking it made perfect sense to be as close to it as possible.
+It turns out the right question to ask yourself is: Are you going to hang out with someone after the event?
+If you do, where will it happen?
+Would you prefer to commute early in the morning or at night?

-On Friday and Saturday I ended up spending the evenings near the city centre of Brussels with my fellow co-organizers and had to commute back at night towards the campus.
+On Friday and Saturday, I spent the evenings near the city center of Brussels with my fellow co-organizers and had to commute back at night towards the campus.
 In hindsight, I would prefer to sleep closer to the center and get to campus early.

 ### Making it to see the talks